COVID-19 Vaccination Myths Versus Facts

 Won’t Herd Immunity Come – Vaccine or Not?

 Even with known viruses such as the seasonal flu, the concept of herd immunity requires years to have effect and reduce the health impacts of the illness.

 Waiting for heard immunity would also lead to many more deaths and cost a tremendous about of money in terms of care, treatment and recovery.

 “The vaccine is a safe, effective method for us to make progress in public health,” Basel said.
-“We encourage everyone to get it.”
+“We encourage everyone 5 and older to get it.”